Published on Wednesday, 30 November -0001 00:00

 8th Minnesota Volunteer Infantry - On frontier duty at various points in Minnesota: Anoka, Princeton, Monticello, Kingston, Manannah, Paynesville, Fort Ripley, Sauk Center, Pomme de Terre, Alexandria and Fort Abercrombie until May 1864.

-Brackett's Battalion of Minnesota Cavalry - On duty at Clarksville, Tenn.
+Brackett's Battalion of Minnesota Cavalry - On scout duty towards Eddyville, Ky.

-1st Minnesota Light Artillery Battery - On garrison duty at Corinth, Miss.
+1st Minnesota Light Artillery Battery - On Major General Ulysses Grant's Central Mississippi Campaign.

-2nd Independent Battery, Minnesota Light Artillery - March to Louisville, Ky., in pursuit of Braxton Bragg.
+2nd Independent Battery, Minnesota Light Artillery - On duty at Nashville, Tenn..